luckpp/library-express-demo/README.md

 ## 5. Templating engine

-A templating engine can be used to dinamically generate HTML.
+A templating engine is a technology that can be used by `express` to dinamically generate HTML and serve it to the browser.

 ### 5.1.
 Pug